 Comment #103.
 The fiscal and economic impact is flawed because it says absolutely nothing about non-point source controls, as is required by federal rules for waterbody variances.

 Response.
-DEQ is adopting a multiple discharger variance that applies to point sources.
-As such, supporting documentation in the variance is not required to identify and document cost-effective and reasonable best management practices for nonpoint source controls.
+DEQ is adopting a multiple discharger variance that applies to point sources, not a waterbody variance.
+For a Waterbody Variance, the supporting documentation in the variance is required to identify and document cost-effective and reasonable best management practices for nonpoint source controls.
+Even though the MMPs for nonpoint sources is not required, DEQ still includes the existing MMPs to address nonpoint sources in the support document.

 Comment #104.
 DEQ’s conclusion that the proposed rules do not affect land use is incorrect because it has an impact on non-point sources of pollution.